HolyBlackCat/cpp-tutorials/tooling/articles/choosing_compiler_and_more.md

 # Choosing a compiler and more

-This is a complicated topic prone to holy wars.
-Here I try to explain all the choices you can make, so you can make an educated decision.

-But ultimately, any remotely popular compiler is going to work fine, and the differences will be minor, especially for a newbie.
+All tooling listed here is viable and should work more or less fine.

-Advanced readers can check out [Why MinGW?](./why_mingw.md) for a short explanation of my viewpoint.
+Advanced readers can check out [Why MinGW?](./why_mingw.md) for a short explanation of why I recommend it.

 ## What choices you can make?

-### Available compilers
+### Compilers

-The three most popular compilers are: (in no particular order)
+There are three mainstream C/C++ compilers: (in no particular order)

-* **MSVC** (stands for "**M**icro**s**oft **V**isual **C**++"), the compiler bundled with Visual Studio.
+* **MSVC** (stands for "**M**icro**S**oft **V**isual **C**++"), the compiler bundled with Visual Studio.
+Works on Windows only, closed source.
+The "official" compiler on Windows.

 * **GCC**, the compiler commonly used on Linux.

   On Windows it's usually bundled with something called [**MinGW**](https://www.mingw-w64.org/) (a collection of tools and libraries used to compile Windows applications without Visual Studio).
 So people tend to say "MinGW" to mean "GCC on Windows", and in general don't understand the [difference between the two](./why_msys2.md).

 * **Clang**, the most recent addition to the list ("recent" as in "first release was in this millenium").

+  The default compiler on Mac, Android, Emscripten.

-  On Windows can use MinGW, but doesn't have to.
+  On Windows, Clang can use MinGW, but doesn't have to.

-The pros and cons of each one are explained below.
+Even though each OS has its own "default" compiler, there's nothing wrong with using a different one, and that can often be beneficial.

+### Standard libraries

-But wait, there's more.
-Yeach compiler has its own implementation of the **C++ standard library**:
+Each compiler has its own implementation of the **C++ standard library**:
 * **MSVC STL** from MSVC.
 * **libstdc++** from GCC.
 * **libc++** from Clang.

 Some compilers can be used with standard libraries from **other** compilers.
 This is a fairly common practice, and is in no way worse than using their native libraries.
 (Which combinations are valid is shown below.)

 So not only do you have to choose the compiler, but also separately the C++ standard library.
-The pros and cons of each one are explained below as well.
+The pros and cons of each are explained below.

 And lastly, when using Clang+libc++ on Windows, it can be used in two modes, MinGW-compatible and MSVC-compatible.